The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 \end{aligned}

-This three-parameter equation is the Koyck estimating form.
+This three-parameter regression equation is the Koyck estimating form.
 The original structural parameters are recovered as α = δ₀ / (1−λ), and the following derived statistics carry economic content:

 Derived QuantityFormulaInterpretation